paper-leaf/alton/README.md

 ```

 ### Header Scroll ###
-The Idea behind header scroll is that you have a featured header area, that on scroll disappears, an you find yourself at the main content, with native scrolling enabled.
+The Idea behind header scroll is that you have a featured header area, that disappears on scroll, and you find yourself at the main content with native scrolling enabled.

 Here is an example for all the options available for headerScroll: